 Your septic tank is responsible for holding and breaking down all of the waste that comes out of your home.
-While it normally works very well and only needs a little maintenance and septic tank pumping every few years, there are some problems that can affect your septic tank.
+While it normally works very well and only needs a little maintenance and septic tank pumping in Lawrenceville GA every few years, there are some problems that can affect your septic tank.
 When that happens, you may find that you can’t use any water or put anything down the drains in your home until you call for septic tank repair services.
 Here are some of the most common problems you may encounter with your septic tank.

 Wear and Tear Over Time

 The most common problem with older septic tanks is that, quite simply, they’re old.
 They’ve experienced decades of wear and tear.
 Many were made with materials that weren’t designed to last that long.
 We also put different things down the drain than we once did, and those materials can affect the tank.
 While it’s true that some septic tanks are over 100 years old and still working fine, that’s rarely the case.
 If you have an older septic tank, you may need to have more and more repairs made to it simply because it’s falling apart.
 It may need to be fully replaced at some point.
 You will want to make certain you’re maintaining these old septic systems carefully to help them last as long as possible.

 Over time, the ground around the septic tank may shift.
 It’s very slight, and it may not even be noticeable to you, but it can cause your tank to crack and the pipes connecting it to your home and the drain field to break.
 If you have an earthquake, your septic tank may also be damaged.
 When this happens, your tank may start to leak.
 If the tank can’t drain out water into the drain field, it may also back up.